Remember that you’re looking for somewhere to call home, so if you don’t feel comfortable… walk away and find another, they’ll be plenty.

-- Is there double/tripe glazing?
+- Is there double/triple glazing?
 (Good to know for noise and warmth)

 - How much storage space is there?
 Do we have access to loft space (if any)?

-- Are washing machine, tumble dryer and dishwasher in good working order (if any)?
+- Is the washing machine, tumble dryer and dishwasher in good working order (if any)?